ssomesh/sixtracklib_gsoc18/README.md

 Note: In the above bulleted list, **\[\*\].cpp** contains the host code; **\[\*\].cl** contains the OpenCL device code

+The source files listed above have also been merged with the master branch of the **SixTrackLib** project.
+The source files can be found in **SixTrackLib** at the following link: https://github.com/martinschwinzerl/sixtracklib/tree/master/tests/benchmark/sixtracklib/opencl

 ## Generating Results

 The source files mentioned above generate benchmarking results for the various scenarios outlined in [*GSoc2018Report.pdf*](GSoc2018Report.pdf).